-These examples have other issues beyond telling, but these are lazy.
-Avoid lazy writing.
-Show readers what the characters are doing, their gestures, facial expressions, what they’re thinking, and feeling.
-It’s definitely more challenging to write this way, but it’s more satisfying for the reader.
+These are lazy.
+Don’t be lazy!
+Show readers what angry looks like: their gestures, facial expressions, body posture, actions, etc. It’s definitely more challenging to write this way, but it’s more satisfying for the reader.

-Ever berated yourself for something?
-I’m so stupid – I can’t believe I did that.
+When you can’t get angry at the person who made you mad, you direct that reaction elsewhere.
+Like the mom in the above example who ended up lashing out at her husband instead of her children.
+Sometimes we berate ourselves: I’m so stupid – I can’t believe I did that.
 What was I thinking?
 It’s all my fault.
 What does internalizing this conflict do to a person?
 What are the physiological symptoms of keeping everything inside?
-This can be very dangerous – think about the abused spouse or child.
-What happens when they can’t keep it in any longer?
-What about those who castigate themselves in error?
 There’s lots to explore here, but it’s also easy to slip into overdone stereotypes.

 Letting loose can feel really good.
 You finally got that something something off your chest.
 You’ve stood up for yourself.
 You faced the injustice, answered the wrong.
 You’re not just spouting off, you’re looking for change.
 This stops right here, right now.
 This is your line in the sand. …And (wink, wink) how did you make up afterwards?

 Ever been there?
 How did it feel?
 Was there a moment of regret, hesitation?
 You weren’t sure you could go through with it, but afterwards… Was it worth it?
-Dig really deep for this emotion.
-It’s easier, for me, to write a knock down drag out fight than authentically capture the internal conflict this kind of anger should bring.
-That battle between righteous indignation and relief is hard to portray well.
+It’s important to capture the internal conflict authentically in this situation.

+Have you ever thought of anger as a secondary emotion?
 Do you struggle to write anger authentically?
 What do you struggle with?
-Read a really authentic scene ripe with anger?
-Tell us about it.